Inter-Branch Transfer GL Account

 Cr Savings Control of Member in Branch B 100

-An example of a client with 500 outstanding loan portfolio and 100 interest balance assigned from Branch A to Branch B would be:
+An example of a client with 500 outstanding loan portfolio and 100 interest balance assigned from Branch A to Branch B:

 Dr Inter-branch account for Branch A 600